DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_undo_steps_config.md - sets the number of steps that should be reverted by the undo method
 - api/gantt_undo_types_config.md - sets the types of entities for which the Undo operation will be applied
 - api/gantt_wai_aria_attributes_config.md - enables WAI-ARIA support to make the component recognizable for screen readers
+- api/gantt_wide_form_config.md - sets both the section and its label on the same line
 - api/gantt_work_time_config.md - enables calculating the duration of tasks in working time instead of calendar time
 - api/gantt_xml_date_config.md - defines date formats that are used to parse data from a data set and to send data to a server
 }}